How to relieve stress by switching your habits isn't super hard to do and can be a benefit for you.

 Sometimes stress comes from simples things like decision making, paying the bills, limited access to capital for your business, making a presentation for your brand, handling difficult clients or the risk of failure.
 Whatever it is, you’ll agree that it’s unhealthy and bad for business.

-The answer isn’t running away from your life.
+The answer to knowing how to relieve stress isn’t running away from your life.
 Certainly, no matter how hard you try, you can’t avoid stress.

 However, you can manage and reduce stress by rewiring the way your brain reacts to these same situations.
 In doing so, you’re bound to boost your productivity and well-being.